These are some of the most common questions I get about my 4x4 van conversion kit. Feel free to email me for more details.

 Q. Does my exhaust need to be modified?

 A. On gas models, yes.
-The drivers side exhaust will need to be re routed in order to make room for the front driveshaft.
+The drivers side exhaust will need to be re routed in order to make room for the front driveshaft & transfer case.
 Diesel models don't require any exhaust mods.

 Q. What steering parts do I need?